core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Any default response suppression by a server SHOULD be performed consistently, as follows: if a request on a resource produces a particular Response Code and this response is not suppressed, then another request on the same resource that produces a response of the same Response Code class is also not suppressed.
 For example, if a 4.05 (Method Not Allowed) error response code is suppressed by default on a resource, then a 4.15 Unsupported Content-Format error response code is also suppressed by default for that resource.

 ### Repeating a Request ###
-A CoAP client MAY repeat a group request using the same Token value and same Message ID value, in order to ensure that enough (or all) group members have been reached with the request.
-This is useful in case a number of group members did not respond to the initial request and the client suspects that the request did not reach these group members.
+A CoAP client MAY repeat a group request using the same Token value and same Message ID value, in order to ensure that enough (or all) members of the CoAP group have been reached with the request.
+This is useful in case a number of members of the CoAP group did not respond to the initial request and the client suspects that the request did not reach these group members.
 However, in case one or more servers did receive the initial request but the response to that request was lost, this repeat does not help to retrieve the lost response(s) if the server(s) implement the optional Message ID based deduplication ({{Section 4.5 of RFC7252}}).

 A CoAP client MAY repeat a group request using the same Token value and a different Message ID, in which case all servers that received the initial request will again process the repeated request since it appears within a new CoAP message.
-This is useful in case a client suspects that one or more response(s) to its original request were lost and the client needs to collect more, or even all, responses from group members, even if this comes at the cost of the overhead of certain group members responding twice (once to the original request, and once to the repeated request with different Message ID).
+This is useful in case a client suspects that one or more response(s) to its original request were lost and the client needs to collect more, or even all, responses from members of the CoAP group, even if this comes at the cost of the overhead of certain group members responding twice (once to the original request, and once to the repeated request with different Message ID).

 ### Request/Response Matching and Distinguishing Responses ###
 A CoAP client can distinguish the origin of multiple server responses by the source IP address of the message containing the CoAP response and/or any other available application-specific source identifiers contained in the CoAP response payload or CoAP response options, such as an application-level unique ID associated with the server.
 If secure communication is provided with Group OSCORE (see {{chap-oscore}}), additional security-related identifiers in the CoAP response enable the client to retrieve the right security material for decrypting each response and authenticating its source.